byunghyun23/facial-emotion/README.md

 | 중립          | neutral       | 15000         |

 ## Preprocessing
-We obtained the face in the image using MTCNN.
+We obtained the cropped face images from dataset using MTCNN.
 Also, we resized the size of the image to (224, 224) to use it as an input to the VGG-Face model.
 The output of the VGG-Face model is facial features, which are used for learning.
 You can do this by running